 What is an NDIS early intervention?

-An NDIS early intervention gives the participants the reasonable and necessary NDIS support as soon as possible after their impairment is identified.
-The goal is to reduce the impact of the disability before it becomes harder or more expensive to manage.
+An NDIS early intervention provides participants with reasonable and necessary NDIS support after their impairment is identified.
+The goal is to mitigate the impact of the disability before it becomes more challenging or costly to manage.

-Usually, this support is delivered to children as the impairment may start showing in the young ages.
-However, adults can qualify too, especially if early supports help them recover faster, stay independent longer, or reduce the amount of support they’ll need later on.
+Typically, this support is provided to children, as the impairment may begin to show at a young age.
+However, adults can also qualify, especially if early supports help them recover more quickly, stay independent longer, or reduce the amount of support they’ll need later on.
 For example, a person diagnosed with a progressive neurological condition can get assistive technology to maintain their independence for as long as possible.

-Unlike lifelong disability supports, early intervention is often short-term.
-It’s about giving participants the best shot at building skills, learning how to manage their condition, and living a fuller life.
+Unlike lifelong disability support, early intervention is often short-term.
+It’s about giving participants the best chance to build skills, learn how to manage their condition, and live a fuller life.

 Who is eligible for early intervention supports?

-To get early intervention funding under the NDIS, a person must have an impairment that is likely to be permanent, and early supports must help them now so they need less support later.
+To receive early intervention funding under the NDIS, a person must have an impairment that is likely to be permanent, and early support must be provided to help them now so that they require less support later.

 This applies to both children and adults.
 But there are a few specific groups the NDIS looks at closely: